-• higher costs associated with insurance-related activities due to:

-- a net increase in GMDB liabilities resulting from unfavorable equity market performance; - higher volume and severity of GMDB claims; and - an adjustment in the current period related to actuarial modeling improvements; - lower asset-based fees resulting from lower average separate account balances, a portion of which is offset in other expenses; and - higher net amortization of DAC and VOBA due to the impact on future gross profits from lower separate account returns and unfavorable equity market performance.
+- higher costs associated with insurance-related activities due to: - a net increase in GMDB liabilities resulting from unfavorable equity market performance; - an increase in GMDB liabilities, partially offset by a favorable adjustment to DSI, resulting primarily from changes in policyholder behavior and capital markets assumptions, as well as model refinements made in connection with the AAR; and - higher volume and severity of GMDB claims; - lower asset-based fees resulting from lower average separate account balances, a portion of which is offset in other expenses; and - higher amortization of DAC and VOBA due to: - the impact on future gross profits from lower separate account returns and unfavorable equity market performance; - an adjustment in the prior period related to modeling improvements resulting from an actuarial system conversion; and - an unfavorable impact resulting primarily from changes in policyholder behavior and capital markets assumptions, as well as model refinements made in connection with the AAR.

-- · lower other expenses due to: - lower asset-based variable annuity expenses resulting from lower average separate account balances, a portion of which is offset in fee income; - lower transition services agreement expenses; and - lower deferred compensation expenses.
+- lower other expenses due to: - lower asset-based variable annuity expenses resulting from lower average separate account balances, a portion of which is offset in fee income; - lower transition services agreement expenses; and - lower deferred compensation expenses.